 Will Rogers is highly committed to a balanced visual and performing arts program for all students.
-All TK/ K-5 students participate in both music and visual arts programs throughout the year.
+All TK/K-5 students participate in 30 weeks of visual arts and music programs throughout the year.
 Come partner with our school, see our children in action, and watch children learn and grow.
 This is a caring and special school.
 Will Rogers is a learning community proud of its children, its diversity, and its hopes for the future.